The Oldest Union Representing Federal Employees

 employees and dependents.
 In 1986, NFFE

-announced the formation of FEAA, the Federal
+announced the formation of FEEA, the Federal

 Employees Education and Assistance Fund.
 This